-3.2.4 Cropland emissions
+523 3.2.6 Cropland emissions

-The estimates of cropland emissions reached values of 0.18 (0.16-0.19), 0.56, 0.6 and 0.64 PgCO2e.yr-1 for the Hotspots, FAO, EDGAR and EPA datasets respectively, for N2O and CO2 from changes in soil organic carbon content.
-Cropland soil emissions (N2O and soil organic carbon stocks (CO2) heavily depend on land management practices (i.e. tillage, fertilization and irrigation practices) and climate (Crowther et al., 2015).
-We chose exactly the same land practices in all datasets to allow comparisons (Table 3, S1 in the Supplement).
-For this reason, we excluded N2O emissions from grassland soils, drainage of organic soils, and restoration of degraded lands (Table 3).
-This restrictions resulted in lower emissions than those estimated for cropland soils in the AR5 (Fig. 11.5 in Smith et al., 2014).
-The Hotspots and EPA showed the lowest and the highest estimates (Figures 2, 3).
-With the exception of the Hotspots, the other datasets agreed well at the tropical scale, with FAOSTAT and EDGAR being almost identical, also at continental scales.
-EPA disagreed more than the other datasets at the continental scales, with underestimations for Asia, probably related to the parameterization of their emission model.
-All three datasets used FAO's activity data, and for EDGAR and FAOSTAT the same emission factors must have been used.
-The Hotspot showed anomalously low emissions partly because it only included six major crop types (maize, soya, sorghum, wheat, barley, millet) for which the emission model (DAYCENT) counted on reliable parametrization (Ogle pers. comm).
-Emissions from other important crops in the tropics (i.e. sugar cane, tobacco, tea, etc) were excluded, as well as emissions from croplands in organic soils, due to model constraints.
+The estimates of cropland emissions reached values of 0.18 (0.16-0.19), 0.56, 0.6 and 0.64 524 PgCO2e.yr-1 for the Hotspots, FAO, EDGAR and EPA datasets respectively, for N2O and CO2 525 526 from changes in soil organic carbon content.
+Cropland soil emissions (N2O and soil organic carbon stocks (CO2) heavily depend on land management practices (e.g. tillage, fertilization 527 and irrigation practices) and climate (Crowther et al., 2015).
+We chose exactly the same land 528 practices in all datasets to allow comparisons (Table 3,S1 in SI).
+For this reason, we excluded 529 N2O emissions from grassland soils, drainage of organic soils, and restoration of degraded 530 lands (Table 3).
+This restrictions resulted in lower emissions than those estimated for cropland 531 soils in the AR5 (Fig. 11.5 in Smith et al., 2014).
+The Hotspots and EPA showed the lowest 532 and the highest estimates (Figures 2,3).
+With the exception of the Hotspots, the other datasets 533 agreed well at the tropical scale, with FAOSTAT and EDGAR being almost identical, also at 534 continental scales.
+EPA disagreed more than the other datasets at the continental scales, with 535 underestimations for Asia, probably related to the parameterization of their emission model.
+536 All three datasets used FAO's activity data, and for EDGAR and FAOSTAT the same 537 emission factors must have been used.
+The Hotspot showed anomalously low emissions partly 538 539 because it only included six major crop types (maize, soya, sorghum, wheat, barley, millet) 540 for which the emission model (DAYCENT) counted on reliable parametrization (Ogle pers. comm).
+Emissions from other important crops in the tropics (e.g. sugar cane, tobacco, tea, etc) 541 were excluded, as well as emissions from croplands in organic soils, due to model constraints.
+542

-3.2.5 Peatland drainage for agriculture
+544 3.2.7 Peatland drainage for agriculture

-Estimates of drained peatands (mainly for agricultural purposes) suggest large omissions in the Hotspots database with emissions one order of magnitude lower (28 TgCO2e.yr-1) than FAOSTAT (ca. 500 TgCO2e.yr-1) and one order of magnitude lower than the values reported for peatland drainage in Asia alone (Hooijer et al. 2010) (355-855 TgCO2e.yr-1).
-The lower values in the Hotspots dataset relate to much smaller agricultural areas with histosols (0.4 mill ha) than those reported by FAOSTAT for the same countries (7mill ha).
-This area difference is partly due to the methodological approach used by Ogle et al. (2013) where only six major crop covers are considered: maize, wheat, sorghum, soya beans, millet and barley, and partly to the unmatching spatial scales of histosols and croplands (i.e. 1km for histosols and 50km for croplands) which result in underestimations of the final area.
+545 The disaggregation of cropland soil emissions from drained peatands shows large omissions for drained peatlands in the Hotspots database.
+Emissions were one order of magnitude lower 546 (28 TgCO2e.yr-1) than FAOSTAT (ca. 500 TgCO2e.yr-1) and than the peatland drainage 547 emissions reported in Asia alone by Hooijer et al. (2010) (355-855 TgCO2e.yr-1) Our lower 548 values relate to much smaller agricultural areas with histosols (0.4 mill ha) than those reported 549 by FAOSTAT for the same countries (7mill ha).
+Differences relate to the subset of the final 550 551 areas to only those that respond to the six types of crops selected by Ogle et al. (2013) (maize, wheat, sorghum, soya beans, millet and barley), to the unmatching spatial scales of the 552 overlapping layers (1km for histosols and 50km for croplands) which result in 553 underestimations of the final area, and to the use of an Emission Factor of 20 MgC.ha-1 for the 554 Hotspots data, while FAOSTAT used 14.64 MgC.ha-1.
+555

-3.2.6 Paddy rice
+557 3.2.8 Paddy rice